Jacshon/website/README.md

 # website
-This is a website demo.
+This is a website demo which used ALTAdmin.